Nate Burrell Dead, ’60 Days In’ Star Dies By Suspected Suicide At 33

 The news of Nate’s death began spreading on October 31, and a Reddit thread has grown in popularity over the hours, with fans of 60 Days In remembering one of their favorite cast members.
 The thread took notice of military suicide issues, where Redditors discussed the all-too-common tragedy among veterans.

-Others have commented on the note Nate left on his personal Facebook page, where the young father says goodbye and gives advice to those most important to him.
+Others have commented on the note Nate left on his personal Facebook page, where the young father said goodbye and gave advice to those most important to him.
 He also shared a few Bible verses to help them through losing him.
 The post has been shared over 1,700 times and has 1,600 comments.

 If you or someone you know is in crisis, please call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255) or contact the Crisis Text Line by texting TALK to 741741.
 For readers outside the U.S., visit Suicide.org or Befrienders Worldwide for international resources you can use to find help.